flyteorg/flyte/rsts/howto/authentication/setup.rst

 *****************
 IdP Configuration
 *****************
 Flyte Admin requires that the application in your identity provider be configured as a web client (i.e. with a client secret).
-We recommend allowing the application to be issued a refresh token to avoid interrupting user's flow by redirecting to the IdP frequently.
+We recommend allowing the application to be issued a refresh token to avoid interrupting the user's flow by frequently redirecting to the IdP.

 *************************
 Flyte Admin Configuration